-- y.
-The minutes of a meeting shall include an accurate record of the following: - the time and place of a meeting; - ii. the names of councillors who are present and the names of councillors who are absent; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to councillors and non-councillors with voting rights; - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - z.
+- s.
+Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
+At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave their vote for or against that question.
+Such a request shall be made before moving on to the next item of business on the agenda. - t.
+The minutes of a meeting shall include an accurate record of the following: - i. the time and place of a meeting; - ii. the names of councillors who are present and the names of councillors who are absent; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to councillors and non-councillors with voting rights; - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - u.
 Information and updates may be given on previous minutes by way of an agenda item 'matters arising for information purposes only'.
 No decision may be taken on these updates.
 Similarly, information on general matters relating to the committee or Council may be given under 'items for information purposes only'.
 No decision may be taken on these items.